Bob Richards: Ministry

 Richards was ordained in 1946 as a minister in the Church of the Brethren (which led to his being nicknamed the "Vaulting Vicar" or the "Pole Vaulting Parson").
 As future tennis player Billie Jean King's church minister, Richards inspired King.
 One day, when King was 13 or 14, Richards asked her, "What are you going to do with your life?"
 She said: "Reverend, I'm going to be the best tennis player in the world."
 In 1957 the actor Hal Stalmaster played Richards as a teenager in an episode of the ABC anthology series Cavalcade of America.

 Political career

 In the 1984 United States presidential election, Richards ran for President of the United States on the far-right, white nationalist Populist Party ticket.
 He and running mate Maureen Salaman earned 66,324 votes.

+Personal life

+Richards met his first wife, Mary Leah Cline, at Bethany Biblical Seminary in 1946.
+The couple had three children: Carol, Bobby, and Paul.
+Richards met his second wife, Vonda Joan "Joni" Beaird, a singer and actress who played Kookie's girlfriend on 77 Sunset Strip, when she auditioned for a role in a film Richards was producing.
+They wed in 1970, and had three children: Brandon, Tommy, and Tammy.
+Joni was a gourmet cook and co-business partner with Richards in all of his business interests; she preceded Richards, dying on September 20, 2019.

+The family home was on Richards beloved Crossbar Ranch in Santo, Texas.
+In 2012, Richards and Joni retired to Waco, Texas, where as an enthusiastic golfer he owned Lake Waco Golf Club, and collected low volume classic cars.

 Death

-Richards died on February 26, 2023, a few days after his 97th birthday.
+Richards died on February 26, 2023, six days after his 97th birthday.

 Awards

 Richards was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in 2000 in the area of Sports.
 Richards is referenced in the ESPN 30 for 30 documentary "Survive and Advance", for the impact he had on former N.C.
 State coach Jim Valvano.
 Valvano cites hearing Richards speak when he was a teen and the motivational messages he implored.
 Richards was inducted into the National Fitness Hall of Fame in 2009 and was inducted into the Texas Track and Field Coaches Association Hall of Fame (Class of 2017).